| Peter Upton's |

 1949-50 |

-reached sixteen, which is small enough to still be listed under set G. The
+teams stood at sixteen, which was small enough to still be listed under the

-most interesting fact is that team 5 was not the sky blue/white of Man City,
+card team reference of set G. Team ref five was still not the sky blue/white of Man City,

 for the "Soccer Market" card game.
 Everything was mail order